grace-ac/sr320.github.io/_posts/2020-05-01-month-goals.md

 - I did finish the paper!
 But I have a lot of great comments by labmates' to address to make it a good paper.

 ### other
-- I have been working on my One Health capstone on Thursday nights and a little on weekends - not too hard... a fun and small side project!
+- I have been working on my One Health capstone here and there - not too hard... a fun and small side project!
 I only have to give a 25 minute presentation of my findings to the One Health group.
 No paper needs to be written.
 - Haven't officially set an MS date...